Catharism: Social relationships

 Killing was abhorrent to the Cathars.
-Consequently, abstention from all animal food (sometimes exempting fish) was enjoined of the Perfecti.
+Consequently, abstention from all animal food, sometimes exempting fish, was enjoined of the Perfecti.
 The Perfecti avoided eating anything considered to be a by-product of sexual reproduction.
-War and capital punishment were also condemned—an abnormality in Medieval Europe.
-In a world where few could read, their rejection of oath-taking marked them as rebels against social order.
+War and capital punishment were condemned—an abnormality in Medieval Europe, despite the fact that the sect had armed combatants prepared to engage in combat and commit murder on its behalf.
+For example, the Papal Legate, Pierre de Castelnau, was assassinated in January 1208 in Provence.

 To the Cathars, reproduction was a moral evil to be avoided, as it continued the chain of reincarnation and suffering in the material world.
-Such was the situation that a charge of heresy leveled against a suspected Cathar was usually dismissed if the accused could show he was legally married.
+Such was the situation that a charge of heresy levelled against a suspected Cathar was usually dismissed if the accused could show that he was legally married.

+Despite the implicit anti-Semitism of their views on the Old Testament God, the Cathars had little hostility to Jews as an ethnic group: probably, Jews had a higher status in Cathar territories than they had elsewhere in Europe at the time.
+Cathars appointed Jews as bailiffs and to other roles as public officials, which further increased the Catholic Church's anger at the Cathars.

+Despite their condemnation of reproduction, the Cathars grew in numbers in southeastern France.
+By 1207, shortly before the murder of the Papal Legate Castelnau, many towns in that region, i.e., Provence and its vicinity, were almost completely populated by Cathari, and the Cathari population had many ties to nearby communities.
 When Bishop Fulk of Toulouse, a key leader of the anti-Cathar persecutions, excoriated the Languedoc Knights for not pursuing the heretics more diligently, he received the reply, "We cannot.
 We have been reared in their midst.
 We have relatives among them and we see them living lives of perfection."

 Hierarchy

 It has been alleged that the Cathar Church of the Languedoc had a relatively flat structure, distinguishing between the baptised Perfecti (a term they did not use; instead, bonhommes) and ordinary unbaptised believers (credentes).
 By about 1140, liturgy and a system of doctrine had been established.
 They created a number of bishoprics, first at Albi around 1165 and after the 1167 Council at Saint-Félix-Lauragais sites at Toulouse, Carcassonne, and Agen, so that four bishoprics were in existence by 1200.

 In about 1225, during a lull in the Albigensian Crusade, the bishopric of Razès was added.
 Bishops were supported by their two assistants: a filius maior (typically the successor) and a filius minor, who were further assisted by deacons.
 The Perfecti were the spiritual elite, highly respected by many of the local people, leading a life of austerity and charity.
 In the apostolic fashion, they ministered to the people and travelled in pairs.